The Complete History of Chicago's Famous Lake Shore Drive.

 Construction on the project began in 1982 and concluded in late 1986.

-The Field Museum and Soldier Field split of Lake Shore Drive.
+The Field Museum and Soldier Field are split on Lake Shore Drive.
+Northbound and Southbound roads are divided around the Field Museum and Soldier Field.

-The Lake Shore Drive extension runs two lanes between 79th and 87th streets in each direction, opened in October of 2013.
+The Lake Shore Drive extension runs two lanes between 79th and 87th streets in each direction, and it opened in October 2013.

 An aerial view, looking north, of the extension of Lake Shore Drive through former steel factory property on the far south side of Chicago near 79th Street and South Shore Drive.